 A high-quality education must be equitably available to all students without exception.
 School systems must improve learning outcomes that offer multiple pathways to success.
 Graduating from high school must no longer be seen as the end but as a beginning.
 We must fully prepare every student for work and life success.
 This responsibility includes equipping students with the skills to tap into their passions with a clear and deliberate path to careers.
 The effective transformation from the traditional one-size-fits-all system to a robust learner-centered learning environment takes intentional effort and courageous leadership among district and school leaders.
 Educators must transform their schools using collaborative, creative, and courageous practices that connect education with labor in authentic and tangible ways.

 The nation’s schools need to prepare all learners for jobs and careers that in many cases have yet to be developed.
-Traditional education models that emphasize teacher-centered delivery of instruction are no longer enough to prepare learners for a technology-driven world.
+Traditional education models that emphasize a teacher-centered delivery of instruction are no longer enough to prepare learners for a technology-driven world.
 The global COVID-19 pandemic forced school and district leaders to reevaluate nearly all instructional methods and practices while bringing equity in access and opportunity to the forefront.
 Simultaneously, innovation has become a requirement for both relevance and sustainability.
 Innovative instruction must also be context-specific, of high quality, and rigorous.
 With that, however, “the field” (school and district leaders) are often being called to do much more with limited, and often decreasing, capacity and resources.

 In the words of Jonathan Swift, “Vision is the art of seeing what is invisible to others.”
 It’s no secret that a dynamic vision for learning, whether provided in person, remotely, or some combination thereof, is a first step in creating the types of experiences today’s modern learners need to thrive far into their future.
 As districts wrestle with their vision for teaching and learning while remaining focused on the shared values of the school community, an authentic and versatile process is needed to meet the unique needs of any community.

-As such, Future Ready SchoolsⓇ (FRS) and the Readiness Institute at Penn State University have created the Future Ready Learner Design Process, which utilizes a human-centered design (HCD) model.
+As such, Future Ready SchoolsⓇ (FRS) and the Readiness Institute at Penn State have created the Future Ready Learner Design Process, which utilizes a human-centered design (HCD) model.
 HCD is a highly creative, people-oriented approach to solving relevant problems and developing action-oriented solutions.
 This approach builds deep empathy for participants and maintains a humanistic mindset at its core.
 The process is used to generate a myriad of essentials and human capacity to innovate for better results in our school systems.

-The Future Ready Learner Design Process guides school communities in answering the critical question, What are the essential skills, knowledge, characteristics, and dispositions that learners need to possess in order to be future ready?
+The Future Ready Learner Design Process guides school communities in answering the critical question, what are the essential skills, knowledge, characteristics, and dispositions that learners need to possess in order to be future ready?

 Building on the work of the LUMA Institute and its LUMA System of Innovation, the Future Ready Learner Design Process provides a powerful toolset that is broken into three HCD steps: Looking, Understanding, and Making.
 As the process is applied, school community participants begin naturally to model key innovation development strategies, such as collaboration, questioning, teamwork, and iteration, while simultaneously building empathy amongst participants.
-Future Ready SchoolsⓇ and the Readiness Institute at Penn State believe that empathy is at the core of innovation and problem solving in our schools and in our districts, especially in a post-pandemic world, and thus must be at the heart of the Future Ready Learner Design Process and aims to deliver student-centered strategies with direct connections to:
+Future Ready SchoolsⓇ and the Readiness Institute at Penn State believe that empathy is at the core of innovation and problem-solving in our schools and in our districts, especially in a post-pandemic world, and thus must be at the heart of the Future Ready Learner Design Process and aims to deliver student-centered strategies with direct connections to:

 - Workforce development and jobs